-- (1) The net loss in the second quarter of 2017 and 2016 were higher due to expenditures relating to share-based payments.
-The remaining quarters reflect normal operations of the Company. - (2) Basic and diluted. - (3) During the third quarter of 2016, the Company issued 7,200,000 common shares pursuant to a private placement.
+- (1) Net income for the third quarter of 2018 was due to the reversal of a previously recorded provision.
+The net loss in the second quarter of 2018 was higher due to expenditures relating to share-based compensation as well as exploration and evaluation expenditures incurred.
+The remaining quarters reflect normal operations of the Company. - (2) Basic and diluted. - (3) During the second quarter of 2018, the Company issued 625,000 common shares pursuant to a private placement.